Australian counter terrorism police charge two teens with weapons offences

-SYDNEY Australian counter terrorism police on Saturday charged two teenage men with selling weapons and drugs, but the public has been assured there is no imminent security threat associated with the arrest.
+SYDNEY Australian counter terrorism police on Saturday charged two teenage men with selling weapons and drugs, saying they were on the periphery of a large number of terror suspects being monitored.

-The two 18-year-old teenagers were arrested in a western suburb of Sydney on Friday evening and charged with 17 offences, including the unauthorized supply of firearms and firearm parts.
+The two 18-year-olds were arrested in a western suburb of Sydney on Friday and charged with 17 offences, including the unauthorized supply of firearms and firearm parts.

+"Clear links between these suspects, the criminal element and the terrorist element are evident," Dave Hudson, deputy commissioner of the New South Wales state police, told reporters in Sydney on Saturday.

+"Police took the opportunity to try to control the supply of these firearms and remove them from the streets."

 A staunch U.S. ally, Australia has been on heightened alert for attacks by home-grown radicals and militants since 2014, having suffered several "lone wolf" assaults.
 The country has seen a spate of arrests and charges against radicalised youths.